gastigonzalez1999/gastigonzalez1999/README.md

 💪 I'm currently working as a software engineer at Vangwe

-👨‍🎓 I’m currently mastering MERN Stack.
+👨‍🎓 I’m currently enthusiastic on AI and fintech.
 Check out my public repositories! ❤️

 📫 How to reach me: gastongonzalez2550.gg@gmail.com